aZholtikov/zh_network/README.md

 ## Features

 1. The maximum size of transmitted data is up to 218 bytes.
 For details see Attention.
-2. Support any data types.
+2. Support of any data types.
 3. All nodes are not visible to the network scanner.
 4. Not required a pre-pairings for data transfer.
 5. Broadcast or unicast data transmissions.